 B. Tech.
-III (CSE) Semester - V MACHINE LEARNING (CORE - 11) L т Ρ Credit CS305 Schen е 3 0 2 04
+III (CSE) Semester - V MACHINE LEARNING (CORE - 19) CS303

-1. ( Course Outcomes (COs): At th e end of the course, students will be able to CO1 acquire knowledge of pattern recognition, regression, classification, clustering algorithms and statistics.
+1. (1.
+Course Outcomes (COs): At the e end of the course, students will be able to CO1 acquire knowledge of pattern recognition, regression, classification, clustering algorithms and statistics.
 CO2 apply different classification, regression, machine learning algorithms and modelling.
 CO3 analyze the data patterns and modelling for applying the learning algorithms.
 CO4 evaluate the performance of an algorithm and comparison of different learning techniques.
 CO5 design solution for real life problems like biometric recognition, natural language processing and its related applications using various tools and techniques of machine learning.